Pretty-SFOS/opal/README.md

 3. Run `fetch-modules.sh` to include all registered modules in the gallery app.
 4. Open the gallery app project in the Sailfish IDE (QtCreator) and edit your module in `qml/modules/Opal/MyModule`.
+5. Open `qml/harbour-opal-gallery.qml` and set the `develJumpToModule` property to your module's name.
-5. Create one or more example pages for the new module.
+6. Create one or more example pages for the new module.
 The main page must be `doc/gallery.qml`.
 Extra pages can be added as `doc/gallery/*.qml`.
 See the [module metadata file](https://github.com/Pretty-SFOS/opal-about/blob/main/doc/module.opal) for details.
-Edit this example page in the gallery app in `qml/module-pages/opal-<mymodule>/<MyModule>.qml`.
+Edit this example page in the gallery app in `qml/module-pages/opal-<mymodule>/gallery.qml`.
-6. Last but not least, add an entry in the list of modules in Opal's [README.md](https://github.com/Pretty-SFOS/opal/blob/main/README.md#modules) file.
+7. Last but not least, add an entry in the list of modules in Opal's [README.md](https://github.com/Pretty-SFOS/opal/blob/main/README.md#modules) file.

 **Translations:** Make sure to use `qsTranslate("Opal.<Module>", "string")` instead of